Introduction to the Broadway Musical

 Book and lyrics by Oscar Hammerstein; music by Jerome Kern (Show Boat) and Richard Rodgers (Oklahoma!, South Pacific)

-There are movie adaptations of these musicals, but I don’t recommend them.
+There are movie adaptations of all these musicals, but with the possible exception of Show Boat, I don’t recommend them.
 They are nowhere near as compelling as the stage musicals.

 There is a 2006 “staged concert” version of South Pacific performed by Reba McEntire, Brian Stokes Mitchell, Alec Baldwin, and others.
 The singing is great, and the orchestra sounds terrific, but there are no sets or scenery and there is minimal dialogue—it’s really just about the songs.